HackerEarth/engineering.hackerearth.com/_posts/2016-02-11-sending-emails-to-our-half-million-and-growing-user-community.md

 **Step 1 - Construct email:**

-There are two different email by construct
+There are two different type of emails.

-1. Text-Plain text emails
+1. Text - Plain text emails
-2. Html-Emails with rich interface using html elements.
+2. Html - Emails with rich interface using html elements.
 These emails are made using django templates

 API used by hackerearth developers for sending email -